brimdata/super/book/src/intro.md

 While compatible with relational schemas, SuperDB does not require such schemas as they can be modeled as [super-structured records](formats/model.md#21-record).

-More specifically, a _relational table_ in SuperDB is simply a collection of tuples defined by a statically typed record, whereas a collection of dynamic but strongly-typed data can model any sequence of JSON values, e.g., observability data, application events, system logs, and so forth.
+More specifically, a _relational table_ in SuperDB is simply a collection of uniformly typed records, whereas a collection of dynamic but strongly-typed data can model any sequence of JSON values, e.g., observability data, application events, system logs, and so forth.